Jenelle Evans‘ Firing From 'Teen Mom 2' Was a Surprise to Her

 As for her and Eason's relationship, the source says they are still together and Evans has been telling close friends that they are "considering marriage counseling."

-Last week, reports began surfacing that Eason had killed the family dog and he all but confirmed it, claiming the animal attacked his daughter.
+Last week, reports began surfacing that Eason had killed the family dog, and he all but confirmed it, claiming the animal had attacked his daughter.

 "I don't give a damn what animal bites my baby on the face... whether it be your dog or mine, a dog is a dog and I don't put up with that s**t at all," Eason wrote alongside a since-deleted video of Nugget appearing to be aggressive toward Ensley.
 "I'm all about protecting my family, it is my life's mission.
 Some people are worth killing or dying for and my family means that much to me."